Indiana Sports Betting – Bet On Sports Legally In IN

 State Laws That Affect Sports Betting In Indiana

 As with the majority of US states, IN does not regulate any sort of licensed offshore online gambling.
 There are no specific state laws regulating offshore sportsbooks, so as long as the sites you are using possess legal licensing, there is no fear of prosecution from the state government.
-Indiana has recently made an effort to legalize domestic sports betting depending on the ruling stemming from the Christie vs NCAA case.
-The Indiana House Bill 1325, was drafted by lawmakers to allow state-regulated sports betting operations if the PAPSA act is ruled unconstitutional.
+The Indiana House Bill 1325, was drafted by lawmakers to allow state-regulated sports betting operations now that the PASPA act is ruled unconstitutional.
 Indiana's House bill has been getting a lot of national attention because it includes an integrity fee that many of the USA professional sporting leagues support.
 The laws still have to be passed and systems must be in place before domestic sports betting is allowed in Indiana.

 Most Trusted Sportsbooks That Accept Indiana Residents